 There’s an unending wealth of hidden beauty spots to be discovered, and this book helps you to find the best of Ibiza and Formentera by car, bicycle, or on foot.

-Routes have been recently checked for this new fifth edition of our guidebook to walking in Ibiza and Formentera – and there are two bonuses: firstly, there are now GPS tracks for all the treks and cycle tours; secondly, for the adventurous, the author has described a round-the-island hike for which detailed stages and GPS tracks are available on this website (see the ‘GPS tracks’ tab).
+Routes have been recently checked for this new sixth edition of our guidebook to walking in Ibiza and Formentera – and there are two bonuses: firstly, there are now free downloadable GPS tracks for all the treks and cycle tours; secondly, for the adventurous, the author has described a round-the-island hike for which detailed stages and GPS tracks are available on this website (see the ‘GPS tracks’ tab).

 As expected from the Sunflower range, this book is a good guide to walking in Ibiza and cycling, backed up with excellent maps.
 The maps give a clue as to where the best bases are for a walking holiday.
 The update website facility means that you can keep abreast of route closures and possible obstacles or problems.
 (Isabella, Amazon)